”A narcissist will use the things your care about the most, as these are the things you’ll defend the most.”

 2. You need to change your perceptions.
 Change the way you communicate or change your own behaviour.
 The way you’re looking at things.

 1. Fear is your feeling Anxiety, concerned apprehension, worry, terrified, frightened, scared.

-2. You need to prepare yourself wisely and deal with whatever negativity situation is coming up, fear is to get yourself prepared to deal with something, we can deny the fear or not take action, then we amplify it and start to think about what the worst thing that could happen instead of taking action.
+2. You need to prepare yourself wisely and deal with whatever negativity situation is coming up, fear is to get yourself prepared to deal with something, we can deny the alarm or not take action.
+We amplify it and start to think about what the worst thing that could happen instead of taking action.